CALIFORNIA CONTENT STANDARDS

 How will my child be assessed on the new standards?

 Student assessments are not new and for many states, including California, taking assessments online will become standard.
 California assessments are being developed by the Smarter Balanced Assessment Consortium (SBAC).
 Schools in Clovis Unified are already preparing to transition to a computerized testing model.
-Parents interested in seeing what such assessments will look like can take a sample test.

 What can I do to help my child succeed?